psr-7/psr-7.github.io/index.md

 ### Streams

 #### Are streams handled side-effect free?
-No, streams are a special case in PSR7 breaking this convention.
+No, performance wise streams are **not** recreated, cloned or copied breaking this PSR7 convention as a special case.
-Performance wise streams are not recreated/cloned/copied.

 **Watch out!** You can end up with diverged header and body data.

-#### What to expect from getBody() on messages without body content (HEAD, 204)?
+#### What to expect from getBody() on messages without body content (HEAD, GET request, 204)?
 no-op instance of StreamInterface (php://memory)